Hostile Takeover

 But J had carried V, this morning.
 That, more than anything, spurred J to walk over and grab the drone by the waist.
 She leapt, folded her wings, and rushed toward the ground, diving more than she fell.
 Dust and debris flew backward where she landed, and she dropped the other drone.

-In a pathetic display of coordination, they immediately fell the ground.
+In a pathetic display of coordination, they immediately fell to the ground.

 “Jeez, give me a warning at least.
 Could you have been any less gentle?”

-“I’ve thrown worker drones down from the height of building to splatter on the ground, sparing me the bullets or acid it’d take to knock them offline,” she said, looking flat.
+“I’ve thrown worker drones down from the height of buildings to splatter on the ground, sparing me the bullets or acid it’d take to knock them offline,” she said, looking flat.

 “It was a rhetorical question.”